xebb248/xebb248/README.md

 -->
 👋 Hi, I'm Xavier

-Graduate student in Civil Engineering with a focus on Geotechnical Engineering—basically, I spend a lot of time thinking about how soil behaves when nature (or engineers) push it to its limits.
+Graduate student in Civil & Environmental Engineering with a focus on Geotechnical Engineering—basically, I spend a lot of time thinking about how soil behaves when nature (or engineers) push it to its limits.

 💻 Side quest: programming